Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Introduction

+To the best of our knowledge, no provable approximation guarantees for KK (or any other MDS cost function) are known for this algorithm.
+In general, we do not expect the PCA-optimal embedding to be related to the KK-optimal embedding, and unlike PCA, the KK-optimal embedding can be a \emph{nonlinear} mapping of $y_1,\ldots,y_n$ into $\R^k$.
+To demonstrate this power, we construct an explicit example where the KK-optimal embedding recovers interesting cluster structure which is lost by PCA in Section \ref{sec:MDSvPCA}.
+Moreover, in this example, the solution produced by PCA has an arbitrarily worse MDS cost than the optimal MDS solution, despite being close to low-dimensional initially.
+Thus, even for pointsets that have a small optimal MDS cost to begin with, the quality resulting from using PCA as an algorithm for the MDS objective can be arbitrarily poor.

+\paragraph{State of the Art: Large Embedding Dimension or Exponential Dependence on Aspect Ratio.} Having argued the importance of designing algorithms with provable guarantees for MDS, both because of its widespread use in practice and as a new approach to the algorithmic theory of metric embeddings, we turn to the algorithmic state of the art.

-Despite widespread use in practice, we are aware of only two works giving algorithms with provable approximation guarantees for MDS.
-Bartal, Fandina, and Neiman~\cite{bartal2019dimensionality} observe that many MDS objectives become convex (semidefinite) programs if we ask to embed in $n$ dimensions -- this is true in particular for Kamada-Kawai.
-A simple Johnson-Lindenstrauss-style analysis shows that randomly projecting an $n$-dimensional Kamada-Kawai solution, obtained via semidefinite programming, to $k$ dimensions incurs an additive $O(1/k)$ loss in objective value.
+We are aware of only two works giving algorithms with provable approximation guarantees for MDS.
+Bartal, Fandina, and Neiman~\cite{bartal2019dimensionality} observe that many MDS objectives become convex (semidefinite) programs if we ask to embed in $n$ dimensions -- this is true in particular for $\OPT$.
+A simple Johnson-Lindenstrauss-style analysis shows that randomly projecting an $n$-dimensional KK solution, obtained via semidefinite programming, to $k$ dimensions incurs an additive $O(1/k)$ loss in objective value.
 Thus, we can obtain a solution with cost $\OPT + O(1/k)$ in polynomial time.
-But this algorithm lacks any guarantee when $k$ is a small constant, e.g. $k=1,2,3$.
+But, as we have already discussed, for small $k$ (e.g. $k = 1,2,3$), random projection yields poor embeddings, and consequently this algorithm lacks nontrivial guarantees for such small $k$.

 Demaine, Hesterberg, Koehler, Lynch, and Urschel give an algorithm that retains provable guarantees for small $k$, at the expense of much slower running time~\cite{demaine2021multidimensional}.
-We associate an important parameter to $\{d_{ij}\}_{i,j \in [n]}$: let
+They associate an important parameter to the input metric: Let

-measure the \emph{aspect ratio} of the dissimilarities. \cite{demaine2021multidimensional} gives a PTAS for small aspect ratio ($\Delta$).
+measure the \emph{aspect ratio} of the metric. \cite{demaine2021multidimensional} obtains an efficient algorithm when the aspect ratio ($\Delta$) is small.
+Their result can be summarized as follows: